Bartlebys/Bartleby/Documents/BSFS.md

 ## in The ".bsfs" folder

-###1 We have got of Boxes, Nodes, Blocks that reflect the current file system data
+###1.
+We have got data files that reflects the current box data

 ```
 	.bsfs/